JanneMattila/azure-application-gateway-demos/appgw-and-two-auth-apps/README.md

 $clientSecret = ConvertTo-SecureString -String $clientSecretPlainText -Force -AsPlainText

 # If you use default tenant
-.\deploy.ps1 -CertificatePassword $certificatePassword -ClientId $clientId -ClientSecret $clientSecret -Authority $authority
+.\deploy.ps1 -CertificatePassword $certificatePassword -ClientId $clientId -ClientSecret $clientSecret

 # If you need to override the default tenant
 $authority = "https://login.microsoftonline.com/<tenant-id>"